US STOCKS-S&P, Nasdaq rise 1 pct as N. Korea tensions wane

 3 分钟阅读

-* S&P on track to post biggest one-day pct gain in about 4 months
+* S&P on track to post biggest one-day gain in about 4 months

 * Financials, Technology lead S&P gainers